Wild Honey (album): Style and production

-Wild Honey is a soul album that mixes pop and R&B styles.
-According to Love, the band made a conscious decision to be "completely out of the mainstream for what was going on at that time, which was all hard rock/psychedelic music.
-[The album] just didn’t have anything to do with what was going on."
-Unlike the band's previous R&B outings — which typically consisted of Chuck Berry-derived riffs — most of Wild Honey drew on the emotive soul music associated with the Motown and Stax Records labels.
+The album differs in many ways from previous Beach Boys records.
+Unlike the band's previous R&B outings—which typically consisted of Chuck Berry-derived riffs—most of Wild Honey drew on the emotive soul music associated with the Motown and Stax Records labels.
 Edwin Faust from Stylus Magazine wrote that its music focuses "simply on catchy hooks, snappy melodies and a straight-up boogie-woogie feel".
 Lenny Kaye, writing for Wondering Sound, felt that its "R&B leanings" may be attributed to Mike Love and Carl Wilson's vocal roles on the album.
 Carl said that his R&B side had "always wanted to come out.
 I have this massive collection of R&B records.
 When we were doing Pet Sounds, I'd go home and put on my Stax and Aretha stuff.
 It's always been a big part of my life."